What are D3M Icons and how are they unique?

 Side: Choose which side(s) of the port connections should connect to.
 Auto allows for D3M to choose what it thinks is the best side for the connection, which is typically one of the sides that is touching the perimeter of the icon.

-Limit: Limit the amount of connections that can be made to the port.
+Limit: Limit the number of connections that can be made to the port.
 A value of 0 means that unlimited connections can be made.

 Once a port is created you can click and drag to relocate it within your icon as needed.
 When you're done click on Next Step.